couloum/puppet-arpwatch/README.md

 Specifies the interface to monitor for arp changes.
 Valid options: string containing an interface name.
 Default: eth0

+#### `opts`

+Specify additional options to pass to arpwatch at start.
+Valid options: string of command line options.
+Default: OS dependant
 #### `package_ensure`

 Tells Puppet whether the arpwatch package should be installed, and what version.
 Valid options: 'present', 'latest', or a specific version number.
 Default value: 'present'